NPException/playdate-app-template/README.md

   by a `fennel` executable on your `PATH` environment variable, or by explicitly adding a path for the binary to the config section of `bb.edn` under `:fennel-binary-path`.

-Really all the heavy lifting is done by [babashka](https://babashka.org/).
-Technically all you need to use this build process for your own projects is to copy the [bb.edn file](bb.edn) into your own project, and adjust the values in its `config` section according to your needs.
+All the heavy lifting is done by [babashka](https://babashka.org/).
+If you want to adapt this build process for your existing projects, all you need to do is to copy the [bb.edn file](bb.edn) into your project and adjust the values in the `bb.edn`'s `config` section according to your needs.

 ## Getting started with [Lua](https://www.lua.org/)